 You can remove an invite link at any time.
 Users who used the invite link will remain on the team, but new users will not be able to join the team using the previous invite link.

-If the "sending an invite" route doesn't appeal to you for whatever reason, the next easiest way to add users to a GitClear team is to choose the repo(s) that the team works in, and then choose from the users who are suggested (i.e., the contributors to those repos).
+The next easiest way to add users to a GitClear team is to choose the repo(s) that the team works in, and then choose from the users who are suggested (i.e., the contributors to those repos).

 A list of "Suggested users" will be provided upon adding repos, so long as we can find email addresses associated with the committers in those repo(s)